dcchambers/note-keeper/README.md

 * Automatically organizes notes with a sane directory structure.

 # Installation
 Note Keeper is a tiny shell script.

+## EZ Install
+Run this command in your terminal: `curl https://raw.githubusercontent.com/dcchambers/note-keeper/master/install.sh | bash`
+* :warning: Always be careful when using `curl | bash` to install a program/script.
+Read through the source code to make sure nothing malicious is happening.
+This install script is easy...it's just 2 lines :wink:

+## Manual Install
-* Simply download the script file.
+* Simply download the `note` script file.
 * Place it somewhere nice (like `/usr/local/bin/`).
 * Make it executable with `chmod +x`
 * Add it to your `path` if necessary (e.g. `export PATH=$PATH:/usr/local/bin`)